sdr-enthusiasts/docker-planefence/README.md

 - OPTIONAL: Configure tweets to be sent.
 For details, see these instructions: https://github.com/kx1t/docker-planefence/README-planetweet.md
 - OPTIONAL: `sudo nano ~/.planefence/plane-alert-db.txt`.
 This is the list of tracking aircraft of Plane-Alert.
 It is prefilled with the planes of a number of "interesting" political players.
 Feel free to add your own, delete what you don't want to see, etc. Just follow the same format.
 - OPTIONAL: If you have multiple containers running on different web port, and you would like to consolidate them all under a single host name, then you should consider installing a "reverse web proxy".
 This can be done quickly and easily - see instructions [here](https://github.com/kx1t/docker-planefence/README-nginx-rev-proxy.md).
+- OPTIONAL: If you have a soundcard and microphone, adding NoiseCapt is as easy as hooking up the hardware and running another container.
+You can add this to your existing `docker-compose.yml` file, or run it on a different machine on the same subnet.
+Instructions are [here](https://github.com/kx1t/docker-noisecapt/).

 #### Applying your setup
 - If you made a bunch of changes for the first time, you should restart the container.
 In the future, most updates to `~/.planefence/planefence.config` will be picked up automatically